dag7dev/dag-anki-cards/README.md

   - Topics not covered
     - Algorand: Feel free to add it yourself.
     - Rug Pull - Defi and Dex: they're already covered by distributed systems cards
-    - IPFS: that seminar was about IPFS cryptography, that is veery very long and complex.
-But in short IPFS is explained.
+    - IPFS: that seminar was about IPFS cryptography, which is very very long and complex.
+But in short, IPFS is explained.

-- `Big Data Computing.md`: cards about big data computing (e.g. hadoop, mapreduce, spark...)
+- `Big Data Computing.md`: cards about big data computing (e.g. Hadoop, mapreduce, spark...)
-  - Topics not covered: Hadoop and Spark syntax, algorithms too in-depth
+  - Topics not covered: Hadoop and Spark syntax, algorithms too in-depth, the second part of the course...
+  - IT IS NOT A COMPLETE DECK however, it is highly recommended as starting points.
+DO YOUR RESEARCH!

 - `Multimodal Interaction`: cards about multimodal interaction (e.g. speech recognition, gesture recognition, multimodal fusion...).
 Big thanks to [Riccardo](https://github.com/riccardoscuto).

-- `Human Computer Interaction on the Web`: cards about human computer interaction.
-All the main topics are explained, excepts for voice interactions and chatbots.
+- `Human Computer Interaction on the Web`: cards about human-computer interaction.
+All the main topics are explained, except for voice interactions and chatbots.
 List of topics:
 ```
 1 Wearable devices
   - Features